nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Appendix A: About the product
+This section provides a description of the product.

 ### Product scope
 *25HoursADay* is a task scheduling program optimized for use via a Command Line Interface (CLI) while still